- 1. Getting geeky with Git #1. Remotes and upstream branches

 new file: new-file.txt

-By doing the above, we move a specific version of our file to a staging area.
+By doing the above, we move a specific version of our new-file.txt file to a staging area.
 When we create a commit, it contains files from that particular area.

 An important note is that we might modify our file again, before making a commit.